 - Within a lesson, a graduated response should be applied in which students are issued sequential warnings, C1 to C3.
 C3 results in a C3 detention and removal from lesson into a new room for a fresh start (lateral move).
 If this behaviour continues then a C4 "on-call" will be used to exit the student form the classroom, by a member of the senior leadership team.
 (Appendix 3) - The school uses a graduated detention system to sanction poor behaviour.
 These range from 30 minutes lunch time detentions to 90 minutes after school.
-Legally schools can issue detentions without parental consent and on the same day however, where possible we will provide parents with notice via telephone, text, email, or letter in advance.
+Legally schools can issue detentions without parental consent and on the same day however, where possible we will provide parents with notification via email through Class Charts.
 The school can also use the reflection room for more serious issues along with our pupil support unit.
-(Appendix 4, 5 & 7) - Consistently poor behaviour during lunch and break can lead to a lunch time or break time plan e.g. loss of lunch and break times. - Items prohibited in school will be confiscated and retained (Behaviour in schools: advice for headteachers and school staff 2022) Smoking paraphernalia and all other banned items will be disposed of after 48 hours.
+(Appendix 4, 5 & 7). - Consistently poor behaviour during lunch and break can lead to a lunch time or break time plan e.g. loss of lunch and break times. - Items prohibited in school will be confiscated and retained (Behaviour in schools: advice for headteachers and school staff 2022) Smoking paraphernalia and all other banned items will be disposed of after 48 hours.
 If mobile phones are used, seen or heard they will be confiscated and retained, with sim card for 7 days. - Disruptive behaviour, failure to follow the school rules and other serious incidents may result in internal exclusion in the reflection room.
-Students complete their work separately under supervision and will spend an appropriate period with the behaviour managers to discuss strategies to reduce repeat behaviour. - Parents may be invited to attend meetings to review student conduct and discuss alternative support. - Students may be subject to removal from representing the school in extra-curricular activities for a fixed period of time after which this will be reviewed.
-Removal from representing the school in extra curricular activities are also a consequence at Stage 2 of the escalation process of C3, Red Card and HT Detentions (Appendix 8). - Repeated poor behaviour will be monitored closely including the allocation of Red Card Detentions, Headteacher Detentions and C3 Detentions.
-An escalation process will take place as per Appendix 8 - Persistent disruptive conduct or a sustained failure to comply with school rules, in addition to engagement in other significant negative events, could result in a one-week enrolment in the Pupil Support Unit.
-Within this unit, students are provided with access to a tailored curriculum, as well as activities focused on their overall well-being, self-reflection, and therapeutic interventions (See Appendix 7 - Pupil Support Unit)
+Students complete their work separately under supervision and will spend an appropriate period with the behaviour managers to discuss strategies to reduce repeat behaviour. - Parents may be invited to attend meetings to review student conduct and discuss alternative support.

-• Serious incidents or where a student persistently fails to respond to help, support and other sanctions, students may be suspended from school by the Headteacher in accordance with statutory guidelines.
+- Poor behaviour may result in the loss of privileges, including the opportunity to represent the school in sports teams, performances, and other extracurricular activities.
+Removal from activities is also a clear consequence at Stage 2 of the escalation process of C3, Red Card and HT Detentions (Appendix 8). - Repeated poor behaviour will be monitored closely including the allocation of Red Card Detentions, Headteacher Detentions and C3 Detentions.
+An escalation process will take place as per Appendix 8. - Damage to school property may be billed to parents/carers where appropriate.
+For further details, please refer to Appendix 10: Damage to School Property - Persistent disruptive conduct or a sustained failure to comply with school rules, in addition to engagement in other significant negative events, could result in a one-week enrolment in the Pupil Support Unit.
+Within this unit, students are provided with access to a tailored curriculum, as well as activities focused on their overall well-being, self-reflection, and therapeutic interventions (See Appendix 7 Pupil Support Unit) - Serious incidents or where a student persistently fails to respond to help, support and other sanctions, students may be suspended from school by the Headteacher in accordance with statutory guidelines. - In cases of persistent disruptive behaviour, we are committed to working closely with parents and carers to support the student.
+This includes developing a personalised Pastoral Support Plan (PSP), utilising our Pupil Support Unit (PSU) where appropriate, and exploring short-term placements in alternative provision.
+If concerns continue to escalate, a ROPE (Risk of Permanent Exclusion) meeting will be held with the CEO and Chair of Governors.
+We will also seek support from the local authority, including, with parental consent, accessing the PARE (Pupils At Risk of Exclusion) process and guidance from the Alternative Provision Specialist Taskforce (APST).

-7. Lateness & Punctuality
+7. Lateness, Punctuality & Truancy